ibm-cloud-docs/codeengine/deploy.md

 With {{site.data.keyword.codeengineshort}}, you don't need to think about scaling, as the number of running instances of an application are automatically scaled up or down (to zero) based on incoming workload.
 With automatic scaling, you don't need to pay for resources that are not used.
 {: shortdesc}

-### Scaling your application scaling from the console
+### Scaling your application from the console
 {: #scale-app-console}

 To observe application scaling from the {{site.data.keyword.codeengineshort}} console, navigate to your running application and click **Instances** to view the graphical representation of the running instances of your application.
 While the application is running, the number of running instances is `1` or greater based on your maximum number of instances setting.
-When the application is finished running, the number of running instances scales to zero, if the minimum number of instances is set to `0`, which is the default value.
+When the application is finished running, the number of running instances scales to zero, if the minimum number of instances is set to `0`.

 You can control the maximum and minimum number of running instances of your app by changing the `Minimum number of instances` and `Maximum number of instances` scaling values that are found on your application's **Configuration** page.
 {: tip}

-### Scaling your application scaling with the CLI
+### Scaling your application with the CLI
 {: #scale-app-cli}

 You can control the maximum and minimum number of running instances of your app by changing the values of the `--min-scale` and `--max-scale` options by using the `application create` or `application update` command.